niktekusho/owasp-gradle-plugin-deprecation-sample/README.md

-# Reproduction case for the issue XXX
+# Reproduction case for the issue [jeremylong/DependencyCheck#2644](https://github.com/jeremylong/DependencyCheck/issues/2644)

-This repository contains the reproduction case for the issue xxx.
+This repository contains the reproduction case for the issue [jeremylong/DependencyCheck#2644](https://github.com/jeremylong/DependencyCheck/issues/2644).

 When running the dependency analyzer plugin,  Gradle warns about the resolution of deprecated configurations.
 Gradle 7 will not set up these configurations.